vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/content/card.md

 If you want multiple cards in a responsive container, you can wrap them in a `div` with class `vp-card-container`:

-::: md-demo Responsive Card Container
+::: preview Responsive Card Container

 <div class="vp-card-container">
   <VPCard